 Other deadlines are set out in the documentation made available to the artists admitted to participate to the forthcoming edition of the Florence Biennale.

 The Florence Biennale accepts all the techniques, currents and artistic tendencies.
-At present the FB art categories (listed in alphabetical order) are Ceramic Art, Digital Art, Drawing Calligraphy and Print, Installation Art, Jewellery Art, Mixed Media, Performance Art, Painting, Sculpture, Photography, Textile & Fiber Art, and Video Art.
+At present the art categories (listed in alphabetical order) are: Ceramic Art, Digital Art, Drawing Calligraphy and Print, Installation Art, Jewellery Art, Mixed Media, Performance Art, Painting, Sculpture, Photography, Textile & Fiber Art, and Video Art.

-A brief definition of each category is set out in the documentation provided to the artists admitted to participate in the FB (Form A).
+A brief definition of each category is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (Form A).

 The number of artworks that can be displayed varies depending on the exhibition space chosen by the artist, and the dimensions of the artworks themselves.

-Further information is set out in the documentation provided to the artists admitted to participate in the FB (Form A).
+Further information is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (Form A).

 The artists can chose between different types of exhibition space, which are listed in brief below.